jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

   - Component holds the actual content to be rendered by next
   - pages = any props that the pages may be getting.

-If you have a element you want wrapped around all pages include it on the _app.js file
+If you have an element you want wrapped around all pages include it on the _app.js file

+V. 350
+- router.push
+  - pushes a page onto the stack
+    - equivalent to using a Link